Italian hospitals collapse: Over 1,000 patients unattended in Rome

 "Covid has slightly decreased in the last week, flu is spreading, but other viruses have also caused 'overcrowding' in hospitals and a very strong pressure on emergency services," De Laco explained on Tuesday, according to local media.

-In fact, in the week before Christmas, from 18 to 24 December, "the influenza epidemic curve showed an incidence value never reached in previous seasons", according to the latest epidemiological bulletin from the Higher Institute of Health.
+In fact, in the week before Christmas, from December 18 to 24, "the influenza epidemic curve showed an incidence value never reached in previous seasons," according to the latest epidemiological bulletin from the Higher Institute of Health.

 And the situation is far from stabilising, according to the Italian agency itself.